Conjunctive Queries with Free Access Patterns under Updates

 We next introduce two width measures for a VO $\omega$ and CQAP $Q$.
 They capture the complexity of computing and maintaining the output of $Q$.

 \begin{defi} The static width $\fw(\omega)$ and dynamic width $\dfw(\omega)$ of a VO $\omega$ are:

 \end{defi}

-For a query $Q_X$ and a set of variables $\calX=\{X\} \cup \dep_\omega(X)$, the fractional edge cover number~\cite{AtseriasGM13} $\rho_{Q_X}^*(\calX)$ defines a worst-case upper bound on the time needed to compute $Q_X(\calX)$.
-Here, $Q_X$ is the join of all atoms under $X$ in the VO $\omega$.
-The static width $\fw$ of a VO $\omega$ is then defined by the maximum over the fractional edge cover numbers of the queries $Q_X$ for the variables $X$ in $\omega$.
+$Q_X$ is the join of all atoms under $X$ in the VO $\omega$.
+For a query $Q_X$, the set of variables $\calX=\{X\} \cup \dep_\omega(X)$, and a database of size $N$, $N^{e}$ is an upper bound on the worst-case output size of the query $Q_X(\calX)$, where $e = \rho_{Q_X}^*(\calX)$ is the fractional edge cover number of $\calX$.
+The static width $\fw$ of a VO $\omega$ is defined by the maximum over the fractional edge cover numbers of the queries $Q_X$ for the variables $X$ in $\omega$.
 The dynamic width is defined similarly, with one simplification: We consider every case of a relation (or indicator projection) $R$ being replaced by a single-tuple update, so its variables $\calY$ are all set to constants and can be ignored in the computation of the fractional edge cover number.

-We consider the standard lexicographic ordering $\leq$ on pairs of dynamic and static widths: $(\delta_1,\fw_1) \leq (\delta_2,\fw_2)$ if $\delta_1\leq \delta_2$ or $\delta_1=\delta_2$ and $\fw_1 \leq \fw_2$.
+We consider the standard lexicographic ordering $\leq$ on pairs of dynamic and static widths: $(\delta_1,\fw_1) \leq (\delta_2,\fw_2)$ if $\delta_1 < \delta_2$ or $\delta_1=\delta_2$ and $\fw_1 \leq \fw_2$.
 Given a set $\calS$ of VOs, we define $\min_{\omega\in \calS} (\delta(\omega),\fw(\omega)) = (\dfw,\fw)$ such that $\forall \omega \in \calS: (\dfw,\fw) \leq (\dfw(\omega),\fw(\omega))$.